 Inspired by European Enlightenment philosophy that emphasized the dignity of the individual and the ideals of the French Revolution, Romanians in all 3 principalities sought to improve their situations in the 19th century.
-Schools offered Romanians new educational opportunities, such as higher education in the Romanian language for the first time in 1813 (see p.
-1 of Learning and Knowledge).
-In 1828, the first government, though the Russians quickly suppressed it (Illustration: A rally in Bucharest with protestors carrying a flag stating "Justice - Fraternity").
+Schools offered Romanians new educational opportunities, such as higher education in the Romanian language for the first time in 1813 managed to establish a provisional government, though the Russians quickly suppressed it.